1,815 Care Act Lead jobs in the United Kingdom

 Qualifications:

-• NVQ Level 5 in Health and Social Care or equivalent professional qualification.
+• NVQ Level 5 in Health and Social Care or equivalent qualification.

-• Proven experience in leading and managing a team.
+• Proven experience in managing and leading a team.

-• In-depth knowledge of relevant legislation and safeguarding procedures.
+• In-depth knowledge of safeguarding vulnerable adults and children.

 This advertiser has chosen not to accept applicants from your region.